Scott Esterly

 These ambassadors hosted numerous informal and formal events, including three separate door-knocking campaigns, to increase visibility and information sharing between Woodhill Homes residents.
 CMHA along with TCB and the ambassadors created three action teams that involved over 196 members and met over 20 times between June 2018 and July 2019.

-With Woodhill Station West as a model, the next phases are underway.
+With Woodhill Station West as a model, additional phases are underway that will bring additional housing to the community.